MDS User's Guide

 with the currently selected symbol causes that symbol to be

 replaced with a circle.
 (This is like removing a point.)
-In
+In the

-the ring, disk, and triangle modes points are marked with
+ring, disk, and triangle modes points are marked with the

-the selected symbol regardless of their prior status.
-In
+selected symbol regardless of their prior status.
+In the "

-currently selected symbol.
-In the "replace" mode
+symbol.
+In the "replace" mode all points marked as

-all points marked as the selected point are marked with the
+the selected point are marked with the selected symbol.
+Changes

-selected symbol.
-Changes made in any but the point mode can
+made in any but the point mode can be undone by typing "u

 Normally the size of the symbols drawn in the drawing window is

-determined automatically and depends on the current density of domain
+determined automatically and depends on the current density of

-on the button labeled Symbols (in the second row of the main control
+purposes.
+Click on the button labeled Symbols (in the

-window).
-A new window, the size control window, appears.
-The symbol
+size control window, appears.
+The symbol size (in pixels)

-automatic in the size control window, or again on Symbols in
+value.
+Clicking on automatic in the size control window,

-the main control window, causes the size control window to disappear and
+the size control window to disappear and symbol size control to

-symbol size control to revert to automatic.
-While manual control is
+revert to automatic.
+While manual control is in effect the

-d or picking a new configuration.
+or picking a new configuration.
 The current triangulation

-is redrawn whenever the current value of its symbol size is changed
+is redrawn whenever the current value of its symbol size is

-manually.
+changed manually.

 Saving Your Work